Sora-yx/SA2-Skin-Selector/README.md

 This works by adding an existing skin mod in the ``skins`` folder of the mod, make some specific edit, then the mod will add them in the menu automatically when starting the game.
 (More information in the section 'how to add skin'.)

 ## Features
-- Can toggle skins in real time including the original alt costume from the game.
+- Can toggle skins in real time including the original alt costumes from the game.
 - Option to change the button to open the Menu (Back, LB, RB, Stick press etc...)
 - Save System so the selected skins are conserved between sessions and stage changes.
 - Support custom models, animations and textures